Suspect in custody in three Louisiana church fires, federal prosecutor says

 Breaking News Emails

-A suspect is in custody in connection with fires at three historically black churches in Louisiana, a federal prosecutor confirmed late Wednesday.
+A suspect is in custody in connection with fires at three historically black churches in Louisiana, a federal prosecutor confirmed Wednesday night.

 The suspect’s name was not released.
 U.S. Attorney for the Western District of Louisiana David C. Joseph said in a statement that: "A suspect has been identified in connection with the three church burnings in Opelousas, Louisiana, and is in state custody."